 The Company adopted the 2022 Equity Incentive Plan (the "2022 Plan") effective upon the closing of the IPO, which provides for the granting of incentive stock options ("ISOs") to the Company's employees, and for the grant of nonstatutory stock options ("NSOs"), stock appreciation rights, restricted stock awards, restricted stock unit awards, performance awards, and other forms of awards to employees, directors, and consultants.
+As of March 31, 2023, no stock appreciation rights, restricted stock awards, restricted stock unit awards or performance awards were issued.

 The Company initially reserved for issuance 1,870,000 new shares of common stock pursuant to the 2022 Plan.
 The Company's 2017 Equity Incentive Plan (the "2017 Plan") was terminated in 2022; however, shares underlying outstanding stock awards granted under the 2017 Plan will continue to be governed by the 2017 Plan.
-Shares underlying outstanding stock awards granted under the 2017 Plan were added to the available shares in the 2022 plan.
+Shares available under the 2017 Plan were added to the available shares in the 2022 Plan.
 Shares underlying outstanding stock awards granted under the 2017 Plan that expire or are repurchased by, forfeited to, cancelled or withheld by the Company will also be reserved for issuance under the 2022 Plan.

 The maximum number of shares of the Company's common stock that may be issued under the 2022 Plan will not exceed 4,423,920 shares of the Company's common stock, which is the sum of (i) 1,870,000 new shares, plus (ii) 2,553,920 shares related to the 2017 Plan.
 In addition, the number of shares of the Company's common stock reserved for issuance under the 2022 Plan will automatically increase on January 1 of each year for a period of ten years, beginning on January 1, 2023 and continuing through January 1, 2032, in an amount equal to (1) 4% of the total number of shares of the Company's common stock outstanding on December 31 of the immediately preceding year, or (2) a lesser number of shares determined by the Company's board of directors no later than December 31 of the immediately preceding year.
-The maximum number of shares of the Company's common stock that may be issued on the exercise of ISOs under the 2022 Plan is 13,271,760 shares.
+The maximum number of shares of the Company's common stock that may be issued on the exercise of stock options under the 2022 Plan is 13,271,760 shares.

-Since the date of incorporation and through March 31, 2022, the Company issued stock options to its employees, directors and consultants.
-As of March 31, 2022, 2,786,433 shares of common stock remained available for future issuance under the 2022 Plan.
+Since the date of incorporation and through March 31, 2023, the Company issued stock options to its employees, directors and consultants.
+As of March 31, 2023, 1,481,786 shares of common stock remained available for future issuance under the 2022 Plan.

-ISOs granted under the 2022 Plan generally vest 25% after the completion of 12 months of service, and the balance vests in equal monthly installments over the next 36 months of service and expire ten years from the grant date, unless subject to provisions regarding 10% stockholders.
+ISOs granted to newly hired employees under the 2022 Plan generally vest 25% after the completion of 12 months of service, and the balance vests in equal monthly installments over the next 36 months of service and expire ten years from the grant date, unless subject to provisions regarding 10% stockholders.
+ISOs granted to existing employees generally vest ratably over a 48-month period of service and expire ten years from the grant date.
 NSOs vest in accordance with the terms of the specific agreement under which the options were provided and expire ten years from the date of grant.